 However, as may be somewhat predictable for those in the eLearning industry, many respondents felt that more frequent training would increase costs and create a staff resource issue.
 It was argued that small schools could also be more affected by the need to provide cover for staff on training.
 That old obstacle - the costs involved in face-to-face or blended learning courses.

-In a recent article I wrote about the UK's increase in online training solutions, I demonstrated that around 61% of employers believe that learning through face-to-face courses is too expensive and also eats into staffing time and resources.
+In a recent blog I wrote about the UK's increase in online training demonstrated that around 61% of employers believe that learning through face-to-face courses is too expensive and also eats into staffing time and resources.
 In this case, that may include the need to provide additional cover for staff who are training.
 Half of respondents to the study outlined in that article also say they are more likely to consider an online training course as they are significantly cheaper options, particularly in when purchased in bulk.
 So, how does this relate to statutory changes for safeguarding children in schools?

 The Government response to the consultation was published in May 2016, and included the following changes: